When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Data Limit

-Hide.me is a reputable free VPN provider that has recently improved its offer.
+Hide.me is a reputable VPN that has recently improved its offer.
 Unlike before, this VPN now offers unlimited bandwidth.
 That means you can leave it running 24/7 without being worried whether it'll stop working at some point.
 Also, we're happy to note that Hide.Me offers apps for practically any currently popular device.

 Hide.Me can also unblock plenty of sites and could be a good option for streaming as well, if you manage to bypass overcrowded servers.
 That said, Hide.me does come with somewhat unpredictable speeds but could be relatively fast if you pick a not-as-popular location.
 On the plus side, it offers a kill switch and comes with complete data leak protection.
+Ad-blocking is reserved for paying users, sadly.

 • Unlimited data and bandwidth.